jessepav/libgdx-wiki-old/Controllers.md

 Note that those codes can be different for the same type of controller depending on the operating system.
 My cheap Logitech controller gets code 0 assigned for its x-axis on Windows, and code 1 on Linux and Mac OS X. For mappings and codes found in the com.badlogic.gdx.controllers.mappings package, like the Ouya class above, we’ll make sure the codes work on all operating systems.

+## Configurable button mappings
-In the end its best to let the user decide how she wants to use her gamepad with your.
+In the end its best to let the user decide how he wants to use the gamepad with your game.
 Writting a simple config dialog that runs through actions and asks the user to press a button is easy to do.
 You can then save those mappings to a file, in combination with the controller name, and reload and reuse them for the next session of that user.

+However, on closer inspection things get more complicated: When your game needs a D-Pad, there are controllers not reporting a D-Pad but four single buttons.
+Some even report their D-Pad as if it were an alog axis.
+Perhaps you also want your user to freely choose if he want to use an analog axis or a D-Pad.

+A ready-made library for handling all these cases on top of gdx-controllers can be found at the [gdx-controllerutils project](https://github.com/MrStahlfelge/gdx-controllerutils).

 ## Controller (Dis-)connects
 Currently controller (dis-)connects are reported on desktop and Android.
 If your game supports gamepads, make sure to handle device disconnects and connects!
 E.g. if a controller disconnects during a game, pause the game and ask the user to reconnect the controller.
 Note that you will get a brand new Controller instance in that case, so make sure to wire up any listeners correctly.
 The old controller instance will be reported as disconnected.